colino17/WWE-Network-Downloader/README.md

+# UPDATE

+This is a fork which alters the FFMPEG parameters in the script to change from COPY to x265 encoding.
+This implementation requires testing to determine the effect on quality, filesize, and process time.

-WWE Network 2.0 Downloader (Improved)
+# WWE Network 2.0 Downloader (Improved)

 Freyta's WWE Network 2.0 Downloader using Python3.
 This was coded by me from scratch, ideas were taken from youtube-dl.